 Search by Sales and Debt Information

 For example, you can search for properties that have not sold in the past ten years.
-This serves up retail properties that have been held for a long time and may point to owners more willing to sell, compared to those who just purchased a property.
+This serves up retail properties that have been held for a long time and may point to motivated owners more willing to sell, compared to those who just purchased a property.

 Search by Tenant

-WIth Reonomy, searching by tenant name or identification code is easy.
+With Reonomy, searching by tenant name or identification code is easy.
 Simply select the Tenant tab and either type in the name of your tenant, or search by NAICS or SIC identifier.
 Combined with other search filters, this will automatically populate with the tenant-related properties you’re looking for.

 Search by Owner

-Finally, you can search using specific ownership information.
+Maybe you’ve seen a retail property that has caught your eye and you tracked down the owner’s name, and now you want to do some more research.
+With Reonomy, you can search using specific ownership information.
 If you know who owns a retail property you’re interested in, you can find their entire portfolio on the Reonomy platform.